New Build Lawn Guide: Fixing Builder-Grade Soil and Thin Grass

 Understanding Grass Types Suitable for Your Region

-It's also critical to know which grass types will thrive in your specified soil conditions.
+It's critical to know which grass types thrive in your soil conditions.
 Warm-season grasses may be appropriate in certain climates, while cool-season grasses may flourish in others.
 Research local recommendations or consult with a landscaping expert.

 Effective Strategies for Fixing Builder-Grade Soil